ziadhorat/Avaj-launcher/README.md

 ### What is [Avaj-launcher](https://github.com/ziadhorat/Avaj-launcher/blob/master/documentation/avaj-launcher.en.pdf)

 Simple aircraft logistics simulation program, based on the provided UML class diagram.
-The program takes a [Scenario File](https://github.com/ziadhorat/Avaj-launcher/blob/master/src/scenario.txt).
-It lists aircraft and their started coordinates.
-The first line is the number of simulation runs.
-Each run, the Weather Tower provides updated weather conditions for every aircraft and its coordinates.
-And aircraft react with changing coordinates by specified step and logging a message to the [Simulation File](https://github.com/ziadhorat/Avaj-launcher/blob/master/src/simulation.txt), the message corresponds to the weather.
-If the height of an aircraft reaches 0, it lands and unregisters from the Tower, thus stopping its participation.
+[Avaj-launcher](https://github.com/ziadhorat/Avaj-launcher/blob/master/documentation/avaj-launcher.en.pdf) takes a [Scenario File](https://github.com/ziadhorat/Avaj-launcher/blob/master/src/scenario.txt) which lists aircraft/s and their starting coordinates along with the amount of times to run the simulation.
+During each simulation, every aircraft react to the Towers weather updates relative to each aircraft by changing coordinates with specified step and logging a message to the [Simulation File](https://github.com/ziadhorat/Avaj-launcher/blob/master/src/simulation.txt).
+If the height of an aircraft reaches 0, it lands and unregisters from the Tower, terminating it's logged messages.

 ![](documentation/avaj_uml.jpg)